 MOD CAN/14A7/7#50221

-5.218 Additional allocation: the band 148-149.9 MHz is also allocated to the space operation service (Earth-to-space) on a primary basis, subject to agreement obtained under No. 9.21.
-The bandwidth of any individual transmission shall not exceed  25 kHz.
+5.218 The bandwidth of any individual transmission by stations of the space operation service in the band 148-149.9 MHz shall not exceed 25 kHz.

 Reasons: The SOS (Earth-to-Space) allocation is moved from being a footnote to the Table of Frequency Allocations and identified as a primary allocation.
 The requirement to obtain agreement under RR No. 9.21 is removed to make the band suitable for short duration missions pursuant to Resolution 659 (WRC-15).